 1/4 cup Mugwort

 1/2 tsp.
 Lobelia

-NOTE: Two Tablespoons (more, or less, to taste) of dried mint herb to either of the quit-smoking herb mixes (see "Mint" reference in the sidebar at left) will create a more menthol smoking mixture
+Note: Add two tablespoons (more or less to taste) of dried mint herb to either of the quit-smoking herb mixes to create a more menthol-like smoking mixture.